 Requesting Library Instruction

-To begin the planning process, please write to Roberto Arteaga (email@example.com) and provide the following details:
+To begin the process of planning for a library instruction session, please write to Roberto Arteaga (email@example.com) and provide the following details:

 - Course information